 Issues of cross-border shopping and mail order catalogs have long challenged administration of indirect taxes on a destination basis.
 However, rapid growth in online transactions and the expansion of digital products-such as video streaming, cloud-based storage, and smartphones-place new pressures on destination-based, subnational transaction taxes, like state and local retail sales and use taxes in the USA.
-For example, the location of both consumption and sale for digital products is difficult to define and imperfect enforcement capacity allows many remote transactions to effectively escape taxation because they are not taxed at origin or destination.
+For example, the location of both consumption and sale for digital products is difficult to define and imperfect enforcement capacity allows many remote transactions.
 New technologies and digital products challenge the design of decentralized commodity taxes in other countries as well.
 Canada operates a Goods and Services Tax (GST) with federal and provincial rates; value-added tax (VAT) rates vary within the European Union (EU); and India and Brazil levy state-level rates through their tax systems.